Crossing estimates for the Ising model on general s-embeddings

 \end{assumpintro}

-Under the assumptions \LipKd\ and \ExpFat\,, we show that boxes of size larger than $O(\rho)$ satisfy the usual Russo-Seymour-Welsh box crossing property.
-Such a box crossing estimates were first proven for Bernoulli percolation in the works of Russo \cite{Rus78,Rus81}, Seymour and Welsh \cite{SW78}.
-The first proof for the FK-Ising model on straight rectangles is due to Duminil-Copin, Hongler and Nolin \cite{DCHN}, and was later generalized by Chelkak, Duminil-Copin and Hongler to rough shapes (depending on the domain's extremal length) in \cite{CDH}.
-The proof of such theorem starts with finding a lower bound for the boundary correlation in the spin-Ising model with $4$ alternating conditions.
+Under the assumptions \LipKd\ and \ExpFat, we show that boxes of size larger than $O(\rho)$ satisfy the usual strong Russo–Seymour–Welsh box crossing property.
+Before diving into the details, let us informally explain how this reads on the critical square lattice.
+Fix a large square of size $\Lambda_n:=n\times n$ and consider the Ising model on the faces of this square, with four wired/free/wired/free alternating boundary arcs.
+This means that the spins attached to the upper horizontal boundary represent a single spin $\sigma_{\textrm{top}}$, while the spins attached to the lower horizontal boundary represent \emph{another} single spin $\sigma_{\textrm{bot}}$.
+Finally, the spins on the vertical boundaries of $\Lambda_n $ are individual.
+In this setup, the strong box crossing property at criticality states that the correlation $\mathbb{E}[\sigma_{\textrm{top}}\sigma_{\textrm{bot}}]$ remains bounded away from $0$ and $1$, uniformly in $n$, in sharp contrast with the off-critical phase of the model, where this correlation degenerates to $0$ or $1$.
+For the random cluster model at the critical value, one can consider the annulus $A_n$ between the boxes $\Lambda_{n/2}$ and $\Lambda_n$, equipped with free boundary conditions at both the inner and outer boundaries of $A_n$.
+In this setup, the strong box crossing property asserts that, with a positive probability (uniformly bounded from below in $n$), there exists a circuit of open edges in $A_n$ surrounding $\Lambda_{n/2}$.
+Such crossing estimates were first proven for Bernoulli percolation in the works of Russo \cite{Rus78,Rus81} and Seymour and Welsh \cite{SW78}.
+The first proof for the FK–Ising model on straight rectangles is due to Duminil-Copin, Hongler, and Nolin \cite{DCHN}, and it was later generalized by Chelkak, Duminil-Copin, and Hongler to rough shapes (depending on the domain's extremal length) in \cite{CDH}.
+The proof of this theorem begins by establishing a lower bound for the boundary correlation in the spin-Ising model with four alternating boundary conditions.